rembold-cs151-master/Section03/README.md

 # Section03
-Section materials for week 3 on control statements and algorithms
+Section materials for week 3 on control statements, algorithms, and strings.